Pensions Management Institute

 Learning Materials

-ALL LEARNERS HAVE BEEN SENT AN EXAM CONFORMATION EMAIL
+ALL LEARNERS ARE SENT AN EXAM CONFORMATION EMAIL

-IF YOU HAVE NOT RECIVED THIS EMAIL THEN PLEASE CONTACT US
+IF YOU DO NOT RECIVED THIS EMAIL THEN PLEASE CONTACT US

 You will not be able to take this exam, or any part of it, without a workable webcam/video attached to the device you will be using to input answers for your exam